abelbryo/jenkins-withdocker/README.md

-# Jenkins CI with Docker binaries installed
+# Jenkins CI with Docker binaries and sbt installed

-## UPDATE
-    - Has sbt also so we can build scala projects.
+This is particulary useful for building docker images of sbt/scala projects in jenkins.
+It can be user in a kubernetes cluster or as a standlone process with `docker run`.